blain1995/100DaysOfCode/logs/days61to70.md

 ### Thoughts:

 This project has definitely stretched my coding abilities, I feel a lot more confident with web design now which will help with setting up my domain name properly :)

+## Day 65: 6th May 2021

+### Today's progress:

+Revisted my blog project to add more styling using bootstrap.
+Still messing around with the aesthetics though!
+Will finish and upload tomorrow :)

+### Thoughts:

+Very enjoyable.
+I am liking CSS now that I have more developed CSS skills!